Xilinx/mlir-aie/tutorials/tutorial-2/tutorial-2b/README.md

 In [tutorial-2a](../tutorial-2a), we described how to construct the host code `test.cpp` file for configuring, running and testing our AI Engine design.
 This tutorial focuses on how to run a hybrid software simulation of our design with the Vitis aiesimulator.
 While single kernel simulation is important and covered in [tutorial-9](../../tutorial-9), we focus here on simulating our entire AI Engine system design where individual tiles run a cycle accurate simulation and communication between tiles are simulated at the transaction level.

-By default, `aiecc.py` will generate the `sim` directory which contains the stub and configuration files necessary for integrating with `aiesimulator`.
+By default, `aiecc.py` will generate the `sim` directory which contains the stub and configuration files necessary for integrating with `aiesimulator` inside `aie.mlir.prj/`.
 These configuration files are specific to the the MLIR-AIE design so any changes to the design would require a recompile by `aiecc.py` to update the files under `sim`.
 The `sim` directory also contains a wrapper for our top level host code source (`test.cpp`) to run on the simulation host controller.
 To compile this wrapper and run the simulator, you can simply call:
 ```
-make -C sim
+make -C {path to}/sim
 ```
 The wrapper and necessary host API source files (test.cpp, test_library.cpp) are then compiled to generate the top level simulator library (`ps.po`) and then `aiesimulator` is invoked automatically.
 The command to invoke `aiesimulator` directly from outside the `sim` folder is:
 ```
-aiesimulator --pkg-dir=./sim --dump-vcd foo
+aiesimulator --pkg-dir={path to}/sim --dump-vcd foo
 ```
 This command points the simulator to the local `sim` directory and generates the simulation waveform vcd to `foo.vcd`.
 The simulation results will be outputted to the terminal as applicable.